pivovarit/throwing-function/README.md

 Returns ThrowingPredicate/ThrowingSupplier/ThrowingConsumer instance as a new ThrowingFunction instance.

     Checker.checked()
-Additional static function allowing to catch wrapped checked exception, unwrap and rethrow them.
+Additional static function allowing to catch wrapped checked exceptions, unwrap and rethrow them.
 Comes in handy sometimes.

 ## Contributors